Weatherford International PLC - GuruFocus.com

 Insider Trading Analysis

 Over the past year, Girish Saligram has sold a total of 50,750 shares and purchased 0 shares.
-This recent sale represents a significant portion of his holdings in the company.
-The insider transaction history for Weatherford International PLC shows that there have been 0 insider buys in total over the past year, while there have been 4 insider sells during the same timeframe.
-This trend could indicate that insiders are less confident in the company's future prospects or that they believe the stock is overvalued.
+The insider transaction history for Weatherford International PLC shows that there have been 0 insider buys in total over the past year.
+Meanwhile, there have been 4 insider sells over the same timeframe.
+This trend may indicate that insiders believe the stock is overvalued or that they are taking advantage of a high stock price to cash in on their holdings.

 Stock Price and Valuation

-On the day of Girish Saligram's recent sale, shares of Weatherford International PLC were trading at $59.34 apiece, giving the stock a market cap of $4,283.5 million.
-The price-earnings ratio is 24.46, which is higher than the industry median of 7.64 and lower than the company's historical median price-earnings ratio.
+On the day of Girish Saligram's recent sell, shares of Weatherford International PLC were trading for $59.34 apiece, giving the stock a market cap of $4,256.836 million.
+The price-earnings ratio is 24.31, which is higher than the industry median of 7.55 and lower than the company's historical median price-earnings ratio.

 With a price of $59.34 and a GuruFocus Value of $26.94, Weatherford International PLC has a price-to-GF-Value ratio of 2.2.
 This means the stock is significantly overvalued based on its GF Value.